 - Grammy listed 2006 for her CD Amazing Jellies (Council of the Sea Beings) in the categories Best Instrumental Composition and Best Instrumental Arrangement

-- Composer/producer/arranger/music director for several award-winning film and television productions on HBO, A&E, Discovery, Disney, Animal Planet, the Learning Channel, Kingworld Distribution, Lifetime, PBS, CBS, and NBC
+- Composer/producer/arranger/music director for several award-winning film and television productions on HBO, Discovery, Disney, Animal Planet, the Smithsonian, PBS, ABC, NBC, and others

 - Featured bassist on several recordings including “From Exile to Exaltation," winner of the 2006 Independent Music Awards for Best Gospel Song